InformaticsMatters/ansible-infrastructure/README.md

     (e.g. domains for the **AWX** and **Keycloak** services).

 ## Cluster credentials
 You should be in possession of a Kubernetes configuration file.
+Plays run from within AWX benefit from the automatic injection of Kubernetes variables.
-This is often the content of the `config` file in your `~/.kube` directory.
-When run from AWX, AWX will inject the following environment variables: -
+Once installed our AWX will inject the following environment variables: -

 -   `K8S_AUTH_HOST`
 -   `K8S_AUTH_API_KEY`
 -   `K8S_AUTH_VERIFY_SSL`

-When running outside of AWX you need to provide values for these where the `HOST` is the **cluster -> server** value of your control plane from the config file and `API_KEY` is the **user-> token** value.
+As we're deploying the infrastructure components (from outside AWX) we need to provide values for these.
+The `HOST` is the **cluster -> server** value of your control plane from the config file and `API_KEY` is the **user-> token** value: -

     $ export K8S_AUTH_HOST=https://1.2.3.4:6443
     $ export K8S_AUTH_API_KEY=kubeconfig-user-abc:00000000